Been here? Rate It!

 The garden was designed in Guangdong, Sydney's sister city in China, and was a gift to the city for Australia's bicentennial in 1988.
 Admission is A$6 for adults, cheaper for students/children.

-We had just finished exploring China Town and decided to just walk as I enjoy doing in any city.
+We had just finished exploring China Town and decided to walk with no agenda since we enjoy doing in many cities we visit.

 The story takes place in the outback and is told by a young man and his son who perform the various stories with a wide range of " didjeridoos".
 The performance is breathtaking with a projector on the background projecting all the beautiful views of the outback.